DataFire/Integrations/integrations/generated/google_dfareporting/README.md

   * idDimensionValue [DimensionValue](#dimensionvalue)
   * mimeType `string`: Detected MIME type for video asset.
 This is a read-only field.
 Applicable to the following creative types: INSTREAM_VIDEO and all VPAID.
   * offset [OffsetPosition](#offsetposition)
+  * orientation `string` (values: LANDSCAPE, PORTRAIT, SQUARE): Orientation of video asset.
+This is a read-only, auto-generated field.
   * originalBackup `boolean`: Whether the backup asset is original or changed by the user in DCM.
 Applicable to the following creative types: all RICH_MEDIA.
   * position [OffsetPosition](#offsetposition)
   * positionLeftUnit `string` (values: OFFSET_UNIT_PERCENT, OFFSET_UNIT_PIXEL, OFFSET_UNIT_PIXEL_FROM_CENTER): Offset left unit for an asset.
 This is a read-only field.
 Applicable to the following creative types: all RICH_MEDIA.